All Products

 Description

-When the sync task starts, it consumes SLS data from the selected point in time.
+When the sync task starts, it consumes SLS data from the specified point in time.

 Dirty Data Processing Mode

-During data synchronization, if the data type of a field in the destination table does not match the data type of the source SLS data, the synchronization fails.
+During data synchronization, if the data type of a field in the destination table does not match the data type of the actual data from the source SLS, the synchronization fails.
 For example, if the source data is abc and the destination field type is int, a synchronization error occurs because the data cannot be converted.

-The following values are available for this parameter:
+The following values are valid for the dirty data handling mode:

-• Stop Synchronization (Default): The data synchronization stops.
-You must modify the field type in the destination table or select another dirty data processing mode, and then restart the sync task.
+• Stop Synchronization (Default): The data synchronization is stopped.
+You must modify the field type in the destination table or change the dirty data handling mode, and then restart the sync task.

-• Process As NULL: The dirty data is written as a NULL value to the destination table, and the original dirty data is discarded.
+• Treat as Null: The dirty data is written as a NULL value to the destination table, and the original dirty data is discarded.

-For example, a row of SLS data has three fields: col1, col2, and col3.
-If col2 is dirty data, the value of col2 is converted to NULL and written to the destination table.
-The data for col1 and col3 is written normally.
+For example, a row of SLS data has three fields (col1, col2, and col3).
+If the col2 field is dirty data, the data for the col2 field is converted to a NULL value and written to the table.
+The data for the col1 and col3 fields is written normally.

-If a source SLS field is a UNIX timestamp, such as 1710604800, and the destination field type is DATETIME or TIMESTAMP, enable this feature for conversion.
-After you enable this feature, you can select Second-level Precision Timestamp, Millisecond-level Precision Timestamp, or Microsecond-level Precision Timestamp based on the precision of the SLS timestamp data.
+If a source SLS field is a Unix timestamp (for example, 1710604800) and the destination field type is DATETIME or TIMESTAMP, you must enable this feature for conversion.
+After you enable this feature, you can select Timestamp Accurate to Seconds, Timestamp Accurate to Milliseconds, or Timestamp Accurate to Microseconds based on the precision of the SLS timestamp data.

 4. After you configure the parameters, click Submit.

-1. On the Data Synchronization page, find the data synchronization task that you created.
-In the Actions column, click Start.
+1. On the data synchronization page, find the sync task that you created and click Start in the Actions column.

-2. In the upper-right corner, click Query.
-If the status changes to Running, the data synchronization task has started.
+2. If the status changes to Running, the sync task has started.

 Step 5: Manage the Data Source